VKG7125/URnodes/README.md

 ## 🏠 Hosting Locally?

 No problem!
 The scripts can also run on local VirtualBox or Docker VMs.
+Multipass was used in testing and developing this script.
-If you're not data capped, just ignore the shutdown feature.
-It’s still useful for logging and monitoring!
+If you're not data capped, just ignore the shutdown feature. (*Last Note*) It’s still useful for logging and monitoring!

 ---